 You will meet lots of professionals particularly if you go through an EHC Plan assessment.
 I often found that I didn’t really know what their jobs were or why they were assessing my son.
 I am doing a series of interviews with autism professionals to demystify their jobs for us parents.
-My first interview is with Sarah an Educational Psychologist.

 The first job when it comes to schools is choosing the right one for your child.
 There are lots of different types of school out there faith schools, free schools, specialist, boarding and grammar to name a few.
 There is also the alternative provisions such as home schooling.